microsoft/TypeScript-wiki/Coding guidelines.md

 3. Shared types should be defined in 'types.ts'.
 4. Within a file, type definitions should come first.

-## Null and undefined:
+## `null` and `undefined`:
 1. Use **undefined**, do not use null.

 ## General Assumptions
-1. Consider objects like Nodes, Symbols, etc.. as immutable outside the component that created them.
+1. Consider objects like Nodes, Symbols, etc. as immutable outside the component that created them.
 Do not change them.
 2. Consider arrays as immutable by default.

 ## Classes
-1. For consistency. do not use classes in the core compiler pipeline.
+1. For consistency, do not use classes in the core compiler pipeline.
 Use function closures instead.

 ## Flags
 1. More than 2 Boolean properties on a type should be turned into flags.

 ## Comments
-1. Use JSDoc style comments.
+1. Use JSDoc style comments for functions, interfaces, enums, and classes.

 ## Strings
 1. Use double quotes for strings.